hlandau/ncdocs/domain-names.md

         nameserver or other DNS-related issues.
 The value shall comply with the WHOIS Entity Schema as described in this document.

-    - A freeform string.
-This is necessary for compatibility purposes.
+    - A value directly complying with the WHOIS Entity Schema.
+This can be used where one entity takes on all three roles.

 Interpretation of DNS Names
 ---------------------------